rses-datascience/rses-datascience.github.io/resources.md

 ---
 layout: page
-title: Ressource list
+title: Resource list
-description: Ressources used and developped at RSES
+description: Resources used and developped at RSES
 image:
 nav-menu: true
 ---